jmuyskens/python-qrcode/README.rst

 The ``border`` parameter controls how many boxes thick the border should be (the default is 4, which is the minimum according to the specs).

+The ``foreground_color`` parameter is a string that specifies the color of the qr code image.
+Anything that would be valid in CSS should work here, whether rgb, hexadecimal, or common html color names.

+The ``background_color`` parameter is a tuple that specifies the background color of the qr code image in RGBA format.
+I know it's confusing, but we might want to make the background transparent.

 Other image factories
 =====================